albertostefanelli/academic_website/content/post/sublime_ride.md

 4. Shutdown Sublime completely and re-open it.

 5. Go `Tools > Layout > Columns: 2`.
 This command splits the Sublime main windows into two parts.
 Move the cursor on the right column, open the command palette `Tools > Command Palette` and select `Terminus: Open Default Shell in View`.
-This modular organisatoion of our workspace allows us to have the script or the main text on the left and the console on the right. **Note** that Sublime has many options to customize your workspace.
-Just play around with the `View` settings to see what you can get out of it.
+This modular organisatoion of our workspace allows us to have the script or the main text on the left and the console (Terminus) on the right. **Note** You can further customize your workspace playing around with the `View` settings.

     ![Sublime main windows organised in 2 columns](https://raw.githubusercontent.com/albertostefanelli/academic_website/master/static/img/sublime.png)